-A thruster leak caused trouble for the second crew, making Bean's rendezvous with the station to be more challenging than expected.
-Once the cew was on board, a second thruster developed a leak.
+A thruster leak caused trouble for the second crew, causing Bean's rendezvous with the station to be more challenging than expected.
+Once they were on board, a second thruster developed a leak.
 Plans were drawn up for a rescue, but the crew was able to complete the mission as planned.

-Original plans called for the station to remain in space after the final Skylab mission for 8-10 years, possibly to be visited by the Shuttle fleet.
+Original plans called for the station to remain in space after the final Skylab mission, for another 8 to 10 years, possibly to be visited by the Shuttle fleet.
 But unexpectedly high solar activity foiled the plan, and on July 11, 1979, Skylab re-entered the Earth's atmosphere and disintegrated, dispersing debris across a sparsely populated section of western Australia and the southeastern Indian Ocean.